Using contractors and subcontractors

 Exercise care when hiring contractors

-Take up references and talk to others to determine a contractor's/subcontractor's competence.
+Seek references and talk to other businesses that have used contractors to determine a contractor's/subcontractor's competence.

 Check qualifications, skills, membership of relevant trade or professional bodies, quality standards, and accreditations of potential contractors.